mario-areias/blog/content/post/attack-trees.md

 ## STRIDE

 STRIDE is one of the most popular ways to do threat modeling.
 It is recommended by specialists and amateurs alike.
 Yet, we have chose NOT to do it.
 The reason being, in my opinion, STRIDE is focused to be driven and consumed by security people (which violates our first principle).
 It uses terms like Repudiation, Spoofing, Tampering.
 These are not terms all developers are familiar with.
 Also, at the end of the day, is mostly a checklist of potential attacks against a system.
-It is not a fun or challenge exercise.
+It is not a fun or challenging exercise.

 ## Automated Threat Modeling

 I watched a few talks about how to automate threat modeling.
 I really put some effort into understand that and see how would work at scale.
 I don't think it would though.
 For two reasons mostly:

 1) There is no easy to automate threats.
 Depending on the complexity a threat can require multiple layers of code to get done properly.
 Any automation that is too complex, it is quite prone to get flaky.
 This, at scale, is a recipe to get big, slow running tests running that provide little to no value.

 2) In my mind, Threat Modeling is like architecture.
 One does not simply automate architecture.
 Architecture requires expertise, domain knowledge and a fair amount of thinking to be reasonably good.
 Threat modeling is the same, it only shines when the right people are involved, with the right amount of effort in place.
 One can't just simply automate thinking and a good conversation.
 Not yet anyway.